Wills, Trusts & Probate

 Step Two: Preparation and Documentation

-Drafting Beneficiary Designation Forms
+Drafting Designation Forms

 Review and Finalize Documents

-Step Three: Filing and Confirmation
+Step Three: Filing, Confirmation, and Ongoing Support

 Submission to Institutions